SAP-archive/teched2020-DT261/exercises/ex1/README.md

 3. Make sure there are no compile errors and save the file by hitting `CTRL + S` on your keyboard.

-## Configure the SAP S/4HANA destination in your IDE
+## Configure the SAP S/4HANA Cloud destination in your IDE

 After completing these steps you will have...